 Phone Repair Shop Software

-SpudgerHQ helps small phone repair shops manage fast intake, repair tickets, customer context, service notes, and repair history in one repair-specific workflow.
+SpudgerHQ helps small phone repair shops manage faster intake, clearer repair tickets, checkout, inventory, purchasing, customer records, staff context, and end-of-day workflow from one repair-focused system.

 • Fast Intake first